osmzoso/osm2sqlite/README.md

 OSM data can be obtained from a provider such as [Geofabrik](https://download.geofabrik.de).

-There are two programme versions:
+There are two program versions:
-- a Python version in a single file as a prototype (./test/osm2sqlite.py)
+- a Python version in a single file ./test/osm2sqlite.py as a prototype
-- a version in C (./src), see [compilation notes](doc/compile-osm2sqlite.md)
+- a version in C in ./src, see [compilation notes](doc/compile-osm2sqlite.md)

 Time measurement for **saarland.osm (700 MB)**:
 Python : 2 minutes 36 seconds